Ashu-hub/All-About-Java/SpringBootInterviewQuestions.md

                 .paths(regex("/quotes.*"))
                 .build()
 ```
+	4) Can user  @ApiOperation(value = "Add a book", response = Book.class) with methods and @ApiParam(value = "Book object store in database table",
+      required = true, with paramaters.

 - What is Actuator?
 	Spring boot Actuator provides secured endpoints for monitoring and managing you spring boot application.
 	Setps:-